GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/FaceManager_other.rst

 parentIndex             localIndex_array                                             Parent index of the face.
 primaryCandidateFace    localIndex_array                                             The face that has the highest score for splitability
 ruptureState            integer_array                                                Rupture state of the face.0=not ready for rupture.
 1=ready for rupture.
+2=ruptured ruptureTime             real64_array                                                 Time that the face was ruptured.
-2=ruptured neighborData            node                                                         :ref:`DATASTRUCTURE_neighborData`
+neighborData            node                                                         :ref:`DATASTRUCTURE_neighborData`
 sets                    node                                                         :ref:`DATASTRUCTURE_sets`
 ======================= ============================================================ ==================================================================================